-Pediatric Hematology/Oncology: Scott Hunter, Ph.D.
+Pediatric Hematology/Oncology: Israel Gross, Ph.D.

 The Pediatric Hematology/Oncology Assessment Clinic may be selected as either a full or a mini rotation.
 This experience provides the intern with the opportunity to develop competency as a consultant working directly within a specialty medical clinic team (e.g., the attending Hematologist/Oncologist, residents and fellows, nurse practitioners, and social workers) and to receive specialized training in neuropsychological evaluation for a specific medical population.
 The intern will, while under supervision, serve as the principal consultant-liaison regarding neuropsychological functioning for both the team and the clinic's patients.
 The intern will spend a portion of their time in the HEM/ONC clinic embedded with the medical team, first becoming familiar with the medical evaluation and management of a variety of presenting concerns, and then taking on a greater role within the team regarding behavioral, neurocognitive, and educational needs.
 The intern will provide brief and full neuropsychological evaluations with this patient population.
-While participating in this rotation, and provide results and recommendations to families as well as consult with the treatment team regarding results and recommendations.
+While participating in this rotation, the intern will take the lead with regard to test selection, administration, and interpretation, and provide results and recommendations to families as well as consult with the treatment team regarding results and recommendations.

-Pediatric Neurology: Scott Hunter, Ph.D.
+Pediatric Neurology: Israel Gross, Ph.D.